aldo-gutierrez/bitmasksorterJS/README.md

 | RadixBitNumberSorter |             12217 |

 # TODO
+- Optimize arrayCopy usage
 - Make a sorter for Objects with number fields
 - Make a library
-- Learn WebAssembly and SIMD
+- Learn WebAssembly and SIMD and apply it